 Brooksville First-Time Offender Defense Attorney

 Being arrested for the first time is a frightening experience.
 Many first-time offenders only have a knowledge of their rights and their offense that goes as far as Hollywood has told them.
-If you have been arrested for the first time anywhere in the Hernando County, Citrus County, Sumter County, and Pasco County area, including Brooksville, Spring Hill, Timber Pines, Brookridge, High Point, Hernando Beach, Inverness, Inverness Highlands, Beverly Hills, Hernando, Center Hill, Webster, the Villages, Dade City, Shady Hills, and Hudson, the defense approach of Ashley M. Aulls, P.A. could be right for you.
+If you have been arrested for the first time anywhere in the Hernando County, Citrus County, Sumter County, and Pasco County area, including Brooksville, Spring Hill, Timber Pines, Brookridge, High Point, Hernando Beach, Inverness, Inverness Highlands, Beverly Hills, Hernando, Center Hill, Webster, the Villages, Dade City, Shady Hills, and Hudson, the defense approach of The Law Office of Ashley Aulls, P.A. could be right for you.

 - Pretrial intervention